 Owen Davies, Plays to see

-Philippa Boyle takes the title role with enough power and passion to shake the most weary audiecne member wide awake.
-It is also rather wonderful that she cat act: her body language and facial expressions jump deflty between the suitably coquettish and the temptress consumed with jealousy.
-Her clear and sharp soprano demonstrates her classic Italian training, showing both colour and emotion, particularly in the adaptation of Vissi d'arte.
+Philippa Boyle takes the title role with enough power and passion to shake the most weary audience member wide awake.
+It is also rather wonderful that she cat act: her body language and facial expressions jump deftly between the suitably coquettish and the temptress consumed with jealousy.
+Her clear and sharp soprano demonstrates her classic Italian training, showing both colour and emotion, particularly in the adaptation of vissi d'arte.
 She is definitely a diva in the making"